tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

    The terminology for describing YANG data models is found in
    {{!RFC7950}}.

-> RFC Editor: The document uses "CHANGE NOTE" to ease identifying the changes vs. RFC8776.
-Please remove these notes.

 ## Tree Diagrams

 Tree diagrams used in this document follow the notation defined in {{?RFC8340}}.